+For fans with tickets for either semi-final, fan zones will be provided around the stadium in the build-up to kick-off.
 Continue reading our guide for all the information you need on the fan zones, including opening times, locations, prices and more.

-While pubs are perhaps the more traditional setting for a pre-match drink, fan zones are an excellent location to soak in the atmosphere in the hours before kick-off.
+While pubs are perhaps the more traditional setting for a pre-match drink, fan zones are an excellent location to soak in the atmosphere in the hours before kickoff.

 Whether you are travelling with friends or by yourself, they are also a great way to meet fellow supporters, with fan zones often promoting social activity more so than pubs near Wembley Stadium.